dead-claudia/thallium/docs/reporter-api.md

 - `skip` - Marks a skipped test block with no children, via `t.testSkip()` or `t.asyncSkip()`.
 - `end` - Marks the end of all running tests, and is the last event fired.
 - `error` - An internal/reporter error `value`, provided for pretty-printing and the ability to close resources.
-- `extra` - Marks an extra call to `done` in an async test.
-The `value` is an object with the following properties:

-    - `count` - how many times `done` has been called in total so far
-    - `value` - denotes the last value the callback was called with.
-    - `stack` - the stack trace of the call.

 Each event also has the following properties: